xpepermint/approvedjs/README.md

 ### Validations

-Validation object defines how a value of an input object key is validated by the `validateInput` method.
+Validation object defines how a value of an input object key is validated by the `validate` method.

 | Key | Type | Required | Description
 |-----|------|----------|------------